drduh/macOS-Security-and-Privacy-Guide/README.md

   - Recognize threats and learn how to reduce the attack surface against them.

 - Keep the system and software up to date
-  - Patch the operating system and all installed software regularly.
+  - Regularly install available updates for the operating system and all applications.
-  - Updates are installed in [System Settings](https://support.apple.com/guide/mac-help/keep-your-mac-up-to-date-mchlpx1065) or with the `softwareupdate` command-line utility - neither requires an Apple Account.
+  - Updates are installed in [System Settings](https://support.apple.com/guide/mac-help/keep-your-mac-up-to-date-mchlpx1065) or with the `softwareupdate` command-line utility.
+Neither requires an Apple Account.
-  - Subscribe to the [Apple security-announce](https://lists.apple.com/archives/list/security-announce@lists.apple.com/) mailing list.
+  - Subscribe to the [Apple security-announce](https://lists.apple.com/archives/list/security-announce@lists.apple.com/) mailing list or check [Apple security releases](https://support.apple.com/en-us/100100)

 - Encrypt sensitive data
-  - In addition to [FileVault](https://support.apple.com/guide/mac-help/protect-data-on-your-mac-with-filevault-mh11785) volume encryption, consider using the [built-in password manager](https://support.apple.com/105115) to protect passwords and other sensitive data.
+  - In addition to [FileVault](https://support.apple.com/guide/mac-help/protect-data-on-your-mac-with-filevault-mh11785) storage encryption, use the [built-in password manager](https://support.apple.com/105115) to protect passwords and other sensitive data.

 - Ensure data availability
   - Create [regular backups](https://support.apple.com/104984) of critical data and be ready to [restore from a backup](https://support.apple.com/102551) in case of compromise.
   - [Encrypt locally](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241) before copying backups to unencrypted external media or the "cloud"; alternatively, enable [end-to-end encryption](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f).
-  - Verify backups by accessing them regularly.
+  - Verify backups by accessing them on a scheduled basis.

 - Click carefully
   - Ultimately, the security of a system depends on the capabilities and habits of its administrator.